KleinhansDa/anaLLzr3D/README.md

 **Install**

-* simply copy it to ~/plugins/ in your FIJI home directory and re-start FIJI.
+* simply copy it to ~/plugins/ in your IJ home directory and re-start IJ.
 * after, you may find the plugin at the very bottom of your _plugins_ section or via search function.
 * if you're missing other dependent plugins you'll be notified.